Web developers are in demand as companies try to supersede their competitors' digital presence and e-commerce functionalities

-Some degrees include a year in industry or placement, which is a great way to get experience of web development in a professional environment.
-Otherwise, you can gain experience through volunteering and building your own sites and applications.
+Some degrees include a year in industry or placement, which is a great way to develop web development skills.
+You can also gain experience through volunteering and building your own sites and applications.

-Keep a record of all your experience as many professional web developers, especially freelancers, have a portfolio of their work.
+If you work to work as a freelancer, it's important to have a portfolio of your work, and if you can include some testimonies.
 Use code repositories such as GitHub and Bitbucket to demonstrate what you can do.

 Almost all organisations require web development work at some point.
 If the work is needed on a regular basis then an organisation may hire in-house web developers, otherwise they will probably use a web development agency or freelancer.
 Agencies are therefore a rich source of vacancies for web developers.

-If you are more interested in working as a web developer for a particular employer or in a certain sector, look for jobs in the same place the organisation or industry advertises their vacancies - such as specialist press/journals.
+If you're more interested in working as a web developer for a particular employer or in a certain sector, look for jobs in the same place the organisation or industry advertises their vacancies - such as specialist press/journals.

 The projects you work on in an agency are usually more varied than working as an in-house web developer.
 However, some web development agencies specialise in particular sectors or have long-standing relationships with a single large client, so don't assume that client work will always be varied.
 It's important to research an organisation before you submit an application.

-If you want control over the projects you work on then becoming self-employed or freelance is an option.
-While your work can be more varied and interesting than being employed by an agency or in-house, it is also typically more unpredictable and can result in an unsteady income.
+If you want control over the projects you work on, then becoming self-employed or freelance is an option.
+While your work can be more varied and interesting than being employed by an agency or in-house, it's also typically more unpredictable and can result in an unsteady income and more stress.

 Freelancers have full responsibility for sourcing and completing their work and so it can be more challenging to keep a healthy work/life balance.